rukai/rukaidata/readme.md

 ## To run

 1. Install stable rust via https://rustup.rs/
-3. Right click brawl in dolphin game list -> Properties -> Filesystem -> Disc -> Partition 1 -> right click fighter -> Extract Files... -> select the directory data/Brawl/fighter
+2. Right click brawl in dolphin game list -> Properties -> Filesystem -> Disc -> Partition 1 -> right click fighter -> Extract Files... -> select the directory data/Brawl/fighter
-4. Copy any mod fighter directories to the directories data/MODNAMEHERE/fighter **(optional)**
+3. Copy any mod fighter directories to the directories data/MODNAMEHERE/fighter **(optional)**
-5. Open a terminal and `cd` to the directory this readme is in.
+4. Open a terminal and `cd` to the directory this readme is in.
-6. Run the command: `cd rust`
+5. Run the command: `cd rust`
-6. Run the command: `cargo run --release`
+6. Run the command: `cargo run --release` This generates the website into the `root` directory.
-7. Compiled and generated files are put in the `root` directory
+7. Run a webserver on the `root` directory e.g. Install python, make sure to add python to your PATH, there should be a tickbox for this in the installer, otherwise you can lookup online how to do it manually.
+Then run `serve.sh` for linux/mac or `serve.bat` for windows.
-8. Run a webserver on the `root` directory e.g. Use the `serve.py` script.
+8. Navigate to http://localhost:8000 in your webbrowser.